 - If you are only using one baking sheet, make sure the baking sheet is cool before putting new dough balls on the baking sheet.
 I like to use several pans so I don’t have to wait for the pans to cool.

-Store cooled snickerdoodles in an airtight container on the counter for up to three days.
+- Store cooled cookies in an airtight container on the counter for up to three days.
 If you want to keep the cookies super soft, put a piece of bread in the container.
 The bread will get rock hard, but the cookies will stay soft.
 It’s magic:)

-You can also freeze snickerdoodles.
-Place cooled snickerdoodles in a freezer bag or container and freeze for up to 2 months.
-Defrost before freezing.
+- You can also freeze baked snickerdoodles.
+Place cooled snickerdoodles in a freezer bag or container and freeze for up to two months.

 - Brown Butter Salted Caramel Snickerdoodles